William Murray, 1st Earl of Mansfield: Family life

 Murray married Lady Elizabeth Finch in 1738, youngest daughter of Daniel Finch, 2nd Earl of Nottingham, 7th Earl of Winchilsea and Anne Hatton.
 She had thirteen siblings and her dowry was £5000.

 They had no children of their own, but took care of their great niece, Lady Elizabeth Murray (born 1760), the daughter of Mansfield's nephew and heir, David Murray, 7th Viscount Stormont, after her mother died.
 When Mansfield's other nephew, Sir John Lindsay, returned to Britain in 1765 following the Seven Years' War and his assignment in the West Indies, he brought his illegitimate daughter, Dido, whose mother, Maria Bell, was an enslaved woman of African descent.
 Dido was born into slavery in 1761.
-Dido Elizabeth Belle was baptized November 1766 in London, 8 months after Lady Elizabeth's arrival.
-It has been hypothesized that Mansfield took Dido in to provide grieving Lady Elizabeth with a companion who would later be her personal attendant.
+Dido Elizabeth Belle was baptised November 1766 in London, eight months after Lady Elizabeth's arrival.
+It has been hypothesised that Mansfield took Dido in to provide grieving Lady Elizabeth with a companion who would later be her personal attendant.

 Mansfield also helped mentor his nephew and heir, David Murray, 7th Viscount Stormont.
 Later, his nieces and unmarried sisters of Lord Stormont, Lady Anne and Lady Marjory Murray, would come to live at Kenwood to care for Lord and Lady Mansfield in their old age.